faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

         - It decides which sub-networks to execute, once a subnet is executed it takes the output of the subnet and then decides whether it needs to run another subnet or it can send the results.
             - Can be implemented using an GRU/RNN which takes DCN + Current Model output + Time taken for Current Model, Outputs - Prediction, Whether Next Model is Needed to be run to reach our time and accuracy goal.
         - A different variant from above can be a Master which pre-decides which networks to run and how to combine their predictions

+3. RL adversarial examples, like if in a mario like game a ladder that moves horizontally suddenly starts moving vertically.
+    - Time dependence / Length of observation needed to solve a RL problem.
+Maybe the agent needs to wait-observe-then-act based on very old past observation?
+    - RL + GAN, can we have games/environment generators?

 ![Description](RL_stacking_1.jpg)